satansdeer/satansdeer.github.com/content/legacy-posts/what-is-a-git-commit/index.md

 That is the simplest useful definition.
 When you run `git commit`, Git takes the changes you prepared in the [staging area](/posts/git-staging-area-explained/) and records them as a new point in the project history.

-You can come back to that point later.
-You can compare it with another point.
-You can share it with other developers.
-You can use it to understand why the project changed.
+You can come back to that point later, compare it with another point, share it with other developers, or use it to understand why the project changed.

 ## What a Commit Contains